sonnenhaft/vue_paginatable-table/README.md

 ### What not done
 1. I did not wrote tests, my views may not completely match design.
-2. There is no way to load all transactions, so I am fetching limited amount (first 4 blocks of transactions).
+2. There is no way to load all transactions, so I am fetching limited amount (first 10 blocks of transactions).
 3. I did not know how to calculate or render some values in transaction page and marked them instead with question mark "?"
 4. Instead of messy VueX was used MobX
 5. Not really handling api errors (same as user's network errors), same as don't know what to render as "transaction type"
-6. Not adding refresh by interval (pooling) since from begining can not fetch all transactions
+6. Not adding refresh by interval (pooling) since from begin can not fetch all transactions
+7. Node "ws-nd-339-602-400.int.chainstack.com" was not working, instead used "rinkeby.infura.io"